Patient Visits Now Through Telehealth

 Your appointment can be done through your telephone, smartphone, or computer in the comfort of your own home.

 For in-person exams, diagnostic workups, and interventional care, know that all operations continue as usual.
 Our offices remain open and are ready to provide care.
 For the time being, please continue with treatments prescribed by doctors.

 To schedule a telemedicine appointment or contact the Refugee Wellness Center, please call: 215-456-7170.

 Einstein's Refugee Wellness Center provides specialized treatment for new arrivals who have fled their home countries for fear of political or religious persecution and legally immigrated to the United States.

-To schedule an appointment or make an inquiry, please call 215-456-7930
+To schedule an appointment or make an inquiry, call 215-456-7170.

 Each year, about 1,000 refugees settle in the Philadelphia area.
 They are required to have a medical exam within 30 days of arrival.
 The Refugee Wellness Center, a partnership between the departments of medicine and pediatrics, works with local settlement agencies to coordinate services.

 In addition to the exam, a medical history is taken and refugees are screened for: